-E-4 and above are entitled to Basic Allowance for Housing (BAH) as well as available Coast Guard Housing on Base Kodiak.
-E-3 and below are able to stay in barracks on CG Base Kodiak.
+All members with dependents are entitled to Basic Allowance for Housing (BAH) as well as available Coast Guard Housing on Base Kodiak.
+Unaccompanied E-3 and below are able to stay in barracks on CG Base Kodiak.

 In Kodiak, Coast Guard housing is mandatory until a release from housing request is completed (Form DD-1746).
 When the member receives their Form DD-1747, they are eligible to collect BAH upon checking in with their unit.